AFTERSCHOOL / FRIDAY PROGRAM

 ART

-Students will work with committed teachers to explore the creative process using different methods.
-We utilize a process-based approach, where students are encouraged to engage with different art mediums in an exploratory way.
+Students will collaborate with dedicated teachers to explore the creative process through various methods.
+We employ a process-based approach that encourages students to interact with different art mediums in an explorative manner.

 Physical Education

-Students will receive daily outdoor unstructured play, as well as weekly PE instruction.
-This instruction will focus on team building, physical skills, collaboration, and different movements.
+Students will engage in daily outdoor unstructured play and receive weekly PE instruction.
+This instruction will emphasize team building, physical skills, leisure education, collaboration, and various movements.

 Use of Online Resources